anurag-mathews/RAM-DS-X-Hackathon-ArtTrack/README.md

 Turn on tracking to control a visible cursor with gentle motion and choose when to **Start** or **Stop** drawing.
 You can tune **Sensitivity** and **Line Blending** however feels most comfortable.

-> Motion processing runs in your browser; video is not recorded or stored.
+> Motion processing runs in your browser; no video is recorded or stored.

 ---